-New biomaterials promote neuroregeneration after a brain injuryNovember 29th, 2012 in Neuroscience /
+New biomaterials promote neuroregeneration after a brain injuryNovember 29, 2012 in Medicine & Health / Neuroscience

 Professor Jose Miguel Soria, a member of the Institute of Biomedical Sciences, Universidad CEU Cardenal Herrera, has co-directed with Professor Manuel Monleón of the Universitat Politecnica de Valencia a study on the compatibility of polymeric biomaterials in the brain and its effectiveness to favour neuroregeneration in areas with some kind of damage or brain injury.